aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ## Prod

 ???+ required "Manual Approval"
-    As part of a automated workflow, obtain authorized human approval before deploying to the production environment.
+    As part of an automated workflow, obtain authorized human approval before deploying to the production environment.

 ???+ required "Database Deploy"
     Apply changes to the production database using the *Database Source Code*.
 Changes should be made in a manner that [ensures rollback safety](https://aws.amazon.com/builders-library/ensuring-rollback-safety-during-deployments/).
 Best practice is to connect to the production database through [cross-account IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) and [IAM database authentication for RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) rather than long lived database credentials.
 If database credentials must be used, then they should be loaded from a secret manager such as [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
 Changes to the database should be incremental, only applying the changes since the prior deployment.
 Examples of tools that apply incremental database changes include but are not limited to [Liquibase](https://www.liquibase.org/).